HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 Using this recurrent nova as an example, we will take you, from first principles, through the process of identifying Swift-XRT observations of an object of interest, downloading and processing the data, generating common X-ray data products, and performing a simple spectral analysis.
+Work undertaken by [Chomiuk et al. (2014)](https://ui.adsabs.harvard.edu/abs/2014ApJ...788..130C/abstract) inspired many of the demonstrations in this notebook.

 We will use the Python interface to HEASoft (HEASoftPy) throughout this notebook.